-For professional live and studio players, here are the very best of the high-end, the guitars that are reserved for those who have north of $/£1,000 burning a hole in their pockets.
+For professional live and studio players, here are the very best of the high-end, the acoustic guitars that are reserved for those who have north of $/£1,000 burning a hole in their pockets.

 All of the guitars in this gallery have gained a minimum of a 4.5 star rating in our stringent reviews process.
 That means we feel these models' build quality, sound, playability and value for money are not in question at their relative price points.